nfdi4objects/lido-examples/README.md

 # LIDO Examples

-This repositories contains examples of LIDO XML files to be converted to graphs in NFDI4Objects.
+This repositories contains examples of [LIDO](http://www.lido-schema.org/) XML files for analysis of data quality issues and conversion of LIDO into other formats.
-The examples act as unit test for existing conversions and for discussion proper mapping of LIDO to CIDOC-CRM in particular.

 ## Examples